It’s never too late to inspire learning. Advance your education career with a master’s in adult education/learning!

-Rest assured, these are hands down the best programs in the country for Adult Education.
+Rest assured, these are hands down the best programs in the country for adult education.
 You’ll find some variance in the types of degrees offered.
-Some are Master of Science degrees, while others are Master of Education degrees.
+Some are master’s of science degrees, while others are master’s of education degrees.
 These slight variations just indicate a focus in varying themes: research, curriculum development, classroom instruction, or more.

 There are benefits to each of these degree titles!
 It really just depends on where you’re ultimately hoping to take your career.
 If you’re wanting to prioritize affordability and flexibility, take a look at our ranking of the Most Affordable Online Graduate Colleges.

 How much money do people make with a master’s in adult education/learning?

 You’ll find that a career in adult education can yield a lucrative future.
 According to Payscale.com, the average salary for someone with an M.Ed. in Adult Education & Training is around $66k.
 The Bureau of Labor Statistics brings a more moderate, yet still comfortable, estimation of $52k per year for adult literacy and high school equivalency diploma teachers.

 Clearly, it all depends on where you ultimately take your master’s in adult education.
 University settings will likely pay you more than a job at a community college.
 However, it’s all about where your passions meet the practicalities of your financial needs.

 What can you do with a master’s in adult education/Learning?

 The field of adult education encompasses a broad range of careers.
 You will likely be working with non-traditional students, whether that means adults returning to school after a hiatus or older adults looking for continuing education.

 You could work as an adult literacy teacher, or a high school equivalency teacher.
 Or, you could enter the world of higher education and step into an administrative role at a community college.
 Many of these degrees also prepare you for Human Resource roles in an educational setting.
 You’ve got options!